Mithun1075/Online-Bus-Pass-System/README.md

 - 🪪 **Apply for a new bus pass**
 - 🔁 **Renew existing passes**
 - 📄 **View pass status and details**
-- 🧾 **Admin dashboard** to manage user records and approve requests
 - 🗃️ **Database integration** for storing all pass details securely

 ---